Copywriting basics: How to boost conversions

 On the other hand, most people don’t know the processor performance or RAM of their hardware at all.
 Confronting them with bare facts and figures – the solution – is not yet effective here.

-The focus should therefore always be on the problem first.
+The problem should therefore always take centre stage first.
 What pain is the problem causing the customer?
 If you have expressed this well enough and your readers identify with it, they will also look at your solution.

 S: Solution

 This now comes into play.
 When presenting the solution, always make sure it is concrete and relevant to everyday life.
-It must describe exactly how the problem can be solved and how the customer can benefit from it.
+This is where you need to describe exactly how the problem is solved and how it adds value for the customer.
 Highlights and facts can also be mentioned at this point.

 A: Action